Nexmo/nexmo-developer/_tutorials/fbm-product-info.md

 Select the Facebook Page you want to link to your account from the dropdown list.

-Paste the JWT you copied to your clipbnoard earlier into the JWT Token field and click Subscribe.
-You will receive a message confirming the page is now linked to your account.
+Paste the JWT you copied to your clipboard earlier into the JWT Token field and click Subscribe.
+You receive a message confirming the page is now linked to your account.

 ## Link your application to your Facebook Page